NavdhaSharma02/NavdhaSharma02/README.md

 Playing around with NLP to detect emotions from text.

 **AI Poem Generator**
-Tried making an AI poet… let’s just say it didn’t rhyme with success 😅.
+Tried making an AI poet… let’s just say it didn’t rhyme with success.

 **YouTube URL Scraping**
-Experimenting with Google API to scrape video URLs (does this even count as a project? 🤔).
+Experimenting with Google API to scrape video URLs (does this even count as a project? ).

 **Readmission Analysis**
 Predicted whether a patient would be readmitted within 30 days.